Byron1z/learning-dns-B1z/README.md

   - Non-AD-related web services hosted internally or externally
 </p>
 <br />

+---

+## 🚀 What to Learn from DNS
+- How to create and test **A-records** and **CNAME records** in Active Directory DNS.
+- How **Local DNS cache** can retain outdated records and how to flush it.
+- Hands-on troubleshooting with **ping, nslookup, and ipconfig**.
+- Reinforced real-world system administration tasks that are critical in enterprise IT.

+---
 <h3>Conclusion</h3>
 <p>
   This lab provided an overview of DNS (Domain Name System) using Active Directory Setup.